The Ultimate Guide To FPV Flying With Your RC Heli

 Once your camera is installed, mount the video transmitter securely on your RC heli.
 Consider the weight and balance of your heli when selecting a mounting location for the video transmitter.
 Ensure that it is securely fastened to prevent vibrations or movement that could affect the signal transmission.
 Connect the video transmitter to the camera and ensure all connections are secure.

-See also The Ultimate Guide To Choosing The Right RC Heli Motor
+See also The Ultimate Guide To Custom Paint Jobs For Your RC Heli

 Configuring the FPV Antenna